Poll: Paxton at risk of runoff in race for Texas Attorney General, Bush leads challengers

 AUSTIN (Nexstar) — With election day in the Texas primaries less than a week away, new polling shows the likelihood of a runoff in the race for Attorney General.

-A Nexstar/Emerson College/The Hill poll taken this week shows incumbent Ken Paxton leading the Republican primary field.
+A Your Local Election Headquarters/The Hill/Emerson College Polling poll taken this week shows incumbent Ken Paxton leading the Republican primary field.
 Paxton’s 43% support in the poll is below the 50% + 1 needed to avoid a runoff.

 Texas Land Commissioner George P. Bush leads the field of challengers with 20%, while Congressman Louie Gohmert and former Texas Supreme Court Justice Eva Guzman come in with 12% support in the poll.
 The poll shows 14% undecided (due to rounding, the total exceeds 100%).